 You’ll learn how to be an EdTech leader in your school, a savvy consumer of technology who can facilitate conversations focused on learning outcomes and the reality of your students’ lives, guiding your colleagues to make wise choices in technology selection and integration.

-- To use the cycle of inquiry and reflection to better use current technology and plan for technology in development.
+- Use the cycle of inquiry and reflection to better use current technology and plan for technology in development.

-- To build and maintain digital and face-to-face learning communities that model shared responsibility and citizenship in both online and local networks.
+- Build and maintain digital and face-to-face learning communities that model shared responsibility and citizenship in both online and local networks.

-- To understand how to select the most effective technology for your students’ learning goals.
+- Understand how to select the most effective technology for your students’ learning goals.

-- To create rigorous, engaging learning experiences that draw on both high-tech and high-touch (both digital and local community) resources.
+- Create rigorous, engaging learning experiences that draw on both high-tech and high-touch (both digital and local community) resources.

-- To make intentional choices around instruction and assessment that are sensitive to and inclusive of differences in class, race, culture and learning difference.
+- Make intentional choices around instruction and assessment that are sensitive to and inclusive of differences in class, race, culture and learning difference.